Ishtar (film): Pre-production

 Other roles were cast through connections to the three.
 Grodin was a friend of May and had starred in a successful comedy she directed, the original version of The Heartbreak Kid.
-Isabelle Adjani, who played the female lead disguised as a boy for most of the film, was Beatty's girlfriend at the time.
+Isabelle Adjani, who played the female lead, Shirra Assel, disguised as a boy for most of the film, was Beatty's girlfriend at the time.
 Vittorio Storaro replaced original cinematographer Giuseppe Rotunno when Rotunno was unable to change his schedule to accommodate a delay in shooting.

 Paul Williams began working on the songs the lead duo would sing.
 "The real task was to write songs that were believably bad.
 It was one of the best jobs I've ever had in my life.
 I've never had more fun on a picture, but I've never worked harder."
 May preferred that Williams write whole songs, even if she intended to use only a few lines, and then teach them to the stars and have them perform them, necessitating more time and money.

 The studio had wanted to shoot the desert scenes in the Southwestern United States in order to keep costs down and production under control.
-However, Columbia's parent company at the time, Coca-Cola, had money in Morocco it could not repatriate, so the studio relented and allowed production to take place in the real Sahara Desert.
+However, Columbia's parent company at the time, Coca-Cola, had money in Morocco it could not repatriate, so the studio relented and allowed production to take place in the Sahara Desert.
 It was expected that shooting in Morocco would take ten weeks, after which the New York scenes would be shot.